yves2005/Queen-DINU-MD/README.md

  1._after you paste sessing id touch [action](https://github.com/Dinuob/Queen-DINU-MD/actions/new).

- 2._serch node.js and open it.
+ 2._serch node.js and configure it.

- 3._scroll down and it has
+ 3._scroll down and it has find  [18.x, 20.x, 22.x] <-- and change this to a  [20.x] this.

+ 4.scroll down and find